ChangranXU/changranxu.github.io/_pages/about.md

 # 🔥 News
-- *2024.05*: &nbsp;🎉🎉 I'll engage in Large Circuit Model project in <strong>National Center of Technology Innovation for EDA</strong> supervised by Professor XU Qiang.
+- *2024.05*: &nbsp;🎉🎉 I am engaged in Large Circuit Model project in <strong>National Center of Technology Innovation for EDA</strong> supervised by Professor XU Qiang.
-- *2024.03*: &nbsp;🎉🎉 I’ll join <a href='https://ccvl.jhu.edu'> <strong>CCVL at Johns Hopkins University</strong></a> research group to do research this summer with Professor Alan Yuille, Dr. Zhou Zongwei.
+- *2024.03*: &nbsp;🎉🎉 I joined the <a href='https://ccvl.jhu.edu'> <strong>CCVL at Johns Hopkins University</strong></a> research group to do research this summer with Professor Alan Yuille, Dr. Zhou Zongwei.

 <!-- # 📝 Publications